Sweden in the Eurovision Song Contest 1985

-In order to save money for the staging of the Eurovision Song Contest itself, the competition to select Sweden's national entry, Melodifestivalen, was a low-budget version in 1985.
+In order to save money for the staging of the Eurovision Song Contest itself, Melodifestivalen1985 was a reduced version of the competition.
 Of the ten entries, five went through to a second round, which was won by the song "Bra vibrationer", written by Lasse Holm and Ingela "Pling" Forsman and sung by Kikki Danielsson.
 Kikki had already represented Sweden three years earlier, as part of the pop group Chips.
 The other half, Elisabeth Andreassen, went to win for Norway, alongside the group Bobbysocks.